Estimating the Personality of White-Box Language Models: Introduction

-Investigating personality traits of language models, which is an initial step in this direction, is not completely straightforward.
-This is primarily due to the outputs of the models being stochastic and the need for a suitable auxiliary verification model to elicit traits from the text responses (for example, manual human verification may not be feasible).
-In this paper, we investigate the personality traits of popular language models in open-ended text generation and the datasets used in training them, while addressing the aforementioned challenges.
-To the best of our knowledge, we are one of the first to explore personality traits of language models in general, complementing the literature that studies biases.
-To recapitulate, the prime contributions of this work are as follows: \begin{itemize} \item We explore the \emph{five-factor method}~\citep{digman1990personality} to quantify the personality traits of datasets and language models.
+To the best of our knowledge, we are one of the first to explore personality traits of large language models in general, complementing the literature that studies biases.
+To recap, the primary contributions of this work are: \begin{itemize} \item We explore the \emph{five-factor method}~\citep{digman1990personality}, a widely used personality assessment questionnaire, to quantify the personality traits of datasets and language models.

-\item We evaluate the personality traits of datasets using a novel method designed using \emph{Zero-shot learning}~\citep{xian2018zero}.
-Using this approach, we trigger the language models with a questionnaire widely used for personality assessment and subsequently classify the text responses into quantifiable traits.
+\item We propose a novel estimation scheme for evaluating the personality traits of both the datasets and the language models, using Zero-shot learning (ZSL)~\citep{yin2019benchmarking}.
+Our approach involves triggering language models with the Big Five questionnaire and subsequently classifying the resulting text responses into quantifiable personality traits.

-\item Finally, we explore approaches to alter the personalities of these models by finetuning as well as using a pretrained auxiliary personality classification model.
+\item Finally, we discuss approaches to alter the personalities of these models by finetuning as well as by using a pretrained auxiliary personality classification model.

-\item Extensive experiments on the language models and their underlying training corpora show promising results and validate the effectiveness of our proposed methodology. \end{itemize}
+\item We perform extensive experiments on multiple white-box language models and their underlying training corpora, explicitly contrasting how the personality profiles differ between the two.
+The results validate the effectiveness of our proposed methodology and give insights into what factors lead to differences between models and data, as well as across models. \end{itemize}

 The rest of the paper is structured as follows.
 In Section \ref{sec:rw}, we discuss closely related work.
-In Section \ref{sec:preliminaries}, we introduce the Big Five traits, the Zero-shot classifier, and the pretrained language models.
+In Section \ref{sec:preliminaries}, we introduce the Big Five factors, the Zero-shot classifier, and the pretrained language models.
 In Section \ref{sec:Methods}, we propose the methods to evaluate the personality traits of datasets and language models, followed by a discussion on approaches to alter these traits.
 In Section \ref{sec:experiments}, we discuss the experimental setup and extensively document the traits of datasets and the corresponding language models.
 In addition, we also provide preliminary results for altering these personalities.
 We conclude with some comments on future work in Section \ref{sec:conclusion}.